huanggui/StudyNote/README.md

 StudyNote
 =========

-The files record some topics about base of objective-c
+The files record some topics about base of objective-c,maybe some topics are simple,but these are easy to forget.